Opinion | The good and the bad in Mitch McConnell’s big surrender

 “It’s a different time — we’ve had the most authoritarian president around,” Schumer continued.
 Citing the storming of the Capitol, Schumer added: “The antidote is constructive, strong action by us — by the government.”

-Schumer also noted that if Democrats succeed, future “appeals to bigotry and nastiness and divisiveness” will fail, because voters will say: “No. We’re making good progress.”
+Schumer also noted that if Democrats succeed, future “appeals to bigotry and nastiness and divisiveness” will fail, because voters will say, “No. We’re making good progress.”

 “I worry about the future of this democracy,” Schumer concluded, “if people continue to be disillusioned that this government can’t do a thing to make their lives better.”